 Economic growth across the sub-region is driven by services, industrial, and agricultural sectors.
 In 2019, real GDP in the sub-region grew by an estimated 6.1 % making it the highest among African sub-regions (AfDB, 2021).
-However due to the current Covid-19 pandemic, the escalating ethnic conflicts in Ethiopia (the largest economy), the GDP is expected to significantly drop in the subsequent years.
-Another critical risk factor confronting eastern Africa is persistent current account deficits and corresponding increases in external indebtedness.
-Additionally, large fluctuations in agricultural production and a high reliance on the agricultural sector, inadequate market competition and poor infrastructure, most of the economies of the eastern African countries are extremely vulnerability to natural disasters such as drought, conflicts, ethnic violence and floods (UNECA 2019).
-It is important to point out that presences of and active involvement of private sector has helped increase the growth of eastern African countries' economies by increasing reliability power access, creating jobs, increasing the standard of living, and managing the innovation tools to improve the region's trademark (UNCTAD, 2018).
+However due to the current COVID-19 pandemic, the escalating ethnic conflicts in Ethiopia (the largest economy), the GDP is expected to significantly drop in the subsequent years.
+Another critical risk factor confronting Eastern Africa is persistent current account deficits and corresponding increases in external indebtedness.
+Additionally, large fluctuations in agricultural production and a high reliance on the agricultural sector, inadequate market competition and poor infrastructure, most of the economies of the Eastern African countries are extremely vulnerable to natural disasters such as drought, conflicts, ethnic violence and floods (UNECA 2019).
+It is important to point out that the presence and active involvement of the private sector has helped increase the growth of Eastern African countries' economies by increasing access to reliable power, creating jobs, increasing the standard of living, and managing the innovation tools to improve the region's trademark (UNCTAD, 2018).